Gr8Potato/RBLX-Targeter/README.md

 ## Updating the Tool

 If you're interested in maintaining the tool, feel free to reach out to me on Discord (`Gr8Potato`).
-I can add you as a contributor to the project, and you can make your own edits to the repo (if you mess something up, we can always revert it)!
+I can make the necessary updates if I feel like it.
+I can also add you as a contributor to the project, and you can make your own edits to the repo (if you mess something up, we can always revert it)!

-To give a short summary, you'll primarily be working with the [`TNI-ranks.txt`](https://github.com/Gr8Potato/RBLX-Targeter/blob/main/media/documents/TNI-ranks.txt) document and, of course, the [`targeter.py`](https://github.com/Gr8Potato/RBLX-Targeter/blob/main/src/targeter.py) file.
+To give a short summary for the latter, you'll primarily be working with the [`TNI-ranks.txt`](https://github.com/Gr8Potato/RBLX-Targeter/blob/main/media/documents/TNI-ranks.txt) document and, of course, the [`targeter.py`](https://github.com/Gr8Potato/RBLX-Targeter/blob/main/src/targeter.py) file.
 The text file is just for reference.
 As high command, officer, etc. targets get added to the target board, you'll need to know the ranks that count as a valid target.
 That's where that file comes in handy.

 From there, you'll want to edit the relavent Python containers to accurately reflect the Chimera, Red Cell, and/or Spectre target boards.
 If you don't know what a Python container is, [here is a short read from one of my former professor's textbooks](https://www.softcover.io/read/92780ad5/python_book/containers).
 Now that you know what that is, the containers you'll be editing often are `perm_spectre_targets`, `perm_spectre_targets`, `phantom_spectre_groups`...`weekly_chimera_roles`, `chimera_morphs`, you get the idea.
 Pattern recognition should kick in, allowing you to fill in the rest.